Napam/meny/README.md

                   keyword arguments as values

     frontend: str, specify desired frontend:
+                    "auto": Will try to use fancy frontend if curses module is available, else use simple frontend
-                    "auto": fancy frontend for Linux and Darwin, simple front end for Windows "fancy": Will try to use fancy front end (if on Windows, install windows-curses first or Python will not be able to find the required "curses" package that the fancy frontend uses) "simple": Use the simple (but compatible with basically everything) frontend
+                    "fancy": Use fancy front end (if on Windows, install windows-curses first or Python will not be able to find the required "curses" package that the fancy frontend uses) "simple": Use the simple (but compatible with basically everything) frontend